- What is British Citizenship?

 Naturalisation is simply the name given to the process whereby non-citizens of a country acquire citizenship.
-It is just one way of becoming a British citizen, since – as mentioned previously – there are different routes, such as British Citizenship by Birth and British Citizenship by Descent.
+It is just one way of becoming a British citizen.

-To qualify for Naturalisation in the UK, you must be over the age of 18 to apply and must have been a settled person in the UK for a minimum of 12 months.
+To apply for UK naturalisation, you must be over the age of 18 to apply and must hold settled status for 12 months.
 This can take the form of either ILR (Indefinite Leave to Remain), permanent residence or Settled Status.

 It also applies to those who are married to a British citizen and wish to become British citizens themselves.
 Those with a British spouse are eligible to apply for Naturalisation after three years of continuous residence as a settled person.

-An essential aspect of the Naturalisation process is submitting Form AN to the Home Office; your application must provide supporting documentation and proof that you meet the English language requirement and have passed the Life in the UK Test.
+An essential aspect of the UK naturalisation process is submitting Form AN to UKVI; your application must provide supporting documentation and proof that you meet the English language requirement and have passed the Life in the UK Test.

 Failure to provide any of these documents will jeopardise the likelihood of a successful application.
-Another reason your application may be refused by the Home Office is if you have spent too much time outside of the UK within a specific timeframe.
+Another reason your application may be refused by UKVI is if you have spent too much time outside of the UK within a specific timeframe.
 For example, you must not have spent more than 90 days outside of the UK in the final year of your qualifying period.

 Once you have completed and submitted your application for Naturalisation to the Home Office, it typically takes between three and six months to be processed.

 This can vary, so it is crucial to submit your application with this in mind; it can be a lengthy process.
-Those who are successful will be granted British Citizenship and will also be invited to a citizenship ceremony where you will be given a certificate of Naturalisation.
+Those who are successful will be granted citizenship and will also be invited to a citizenship ceremony where you will be given a certificate of Naturalisation.

 Those whose applications for British Citizenship are successful will be invited to a citizenship ceremony.